paulgilles/Generating-Particle-Decays-Using-Denoising-Diffusion-Probabilistic-Models-at-the-CMS-Experiment/README.md

 ## Bachelor’s thesis in physics by Paul Gilles
 ### III.
 Physics Institute A | superviser: Prof. Dr. Martin Erdmann

 This is the code and all trained models used while writing my thesis.
 Modified-improved-diffusion-main is based on improved-diffusion-main by Alex Nichol et al. from OpenAI.
 Their code was rewritten to use DDPMs to generate particle decays at the CMS experiment instead of images.
 This repo is a little messy because this repo was not activly used during my work on my thesis.
 It was a privat repot to share my code with my direct supervisor (one of the Phds Students).
-Maybe I am clean up one time.
+Maybe I am gonna clean up sometime.
 If there are any question just message me via paul.gilles[at]rwth-aachen.de

 Excerpt from the conclusion of my thesis: